Foec/Foec/README.md

 - 👋 Hi, I’m @Foec

-I'm electrician trying to learn programming C++
+I'm electrician trying to learn programming Rust for computers and embbed